aaronland/go-mailinglist-aws/README.md

 # go-mailinglist-database-dynamodb

 Wet paint and work in progress.
+Also, not even "feature complete" yet.

 ## See also